Forex Trend Types: How You Fail Trading Them (How To Fix It)

 Channel Lines (also called trendlines) are drawn by connecting peaks on one side of prices and troughs on the other side of prices on a chart.
 This is another example of Forex trend types.

-First, you must decide if shadows and near misses count since they come into play often.
-The other challenge is if you wait for three peaks or troughs, you may have missed the move entirely.
+First, you must decide if shadows and near misses count since they often come into play.
+The other challenge is that if you wait for three peaks or troughs, you may have missed the move entirely.

 Even if you include shadows and near misses, you will need help using this strategy.

-Many traders try to use indicators more effectively by combining time frames.
+Many traders attempt to “fix” trend indicators by combining timeframes:

 If you are a swing trader (intermediate-term) looking at daily charts, is there value in using the longer-term weekly indicator and a daily indicator?
 Can they work better together?